Master of Arts in Arts Administration

 • Students from abroad must submit additional documentation.

-This program is an on-campus program with in-person courses.
-Admitted students can apply for a student (F-1) visa.
+This program is not currently accepting applications from international students seeking an F-1 visa.
 Students living abroad are unable to complete this program online in their home country.
 Other nonimmigrant visa holders currently in the United States please contact the Center for Global Engagement at [email protected].

 Application Deadlines